mph-/lcapy/doc/internals.rst

 'noiseExpr' represents a noise expression (amplitude spectral density).
 This is real.

 'Super' represents a superposition of different domains.
+This is the default representation for calculated results from circuit analysis.

 Symbols